Surprise Trump-Kim summit announcement raises hopes and eyebrows

 "I would like to express my profound gratitude to the two leaders who made a difficult decision reflecting their courage and wisdom," Moon said.

+In Seoul, Park Si-hyun, 30, a doctor, was both wary and optimistic about the proposed meeting.

-The announcement followed a bitter war of words between Trump and Kim.
+The announcement appeared to be a step toward a deescalation in the relations between the U.S. and North Korea, characterized recently by a bitter war of words between Trump and Kim.

 Since becoming president, Trump has hurled numerous threats and insults at Kim — often via Twitter.
 The North Korean dictator has reciprocated, calling Trump "a mentally deranged U.S. dotard" who has to be tamed with fire and hinted at the presence of "a nuclear button on his desk."